Not logged in

 Strongest The creep with the most absolute health points left P

-Fastest The fastest creep in range (especially useful with EMP Emitters) L
+Fastest The fastest creep in range (prioritizes slowable over slow immune creeps) L

 Additionally there is the option to enable the Lock-Strategy (Keyboard shortcut: 9).
 When enabled, the tower will, when once attacking a creep, not select another creep until the currently attacked creep is out of range.